 The wine-growers’ main hope now is from robuster Johannisberg and Gamay grapes — and some help from the government to keep them in business and visible on the market.
 So this years’ Open Cellars Weekend is of major importance.

-In case you miss the weekend, Wein & Natur, which organizes (guess what?) wine and nature hikes in the Valais, is celebrating its 10th anniversary with a CHF10 demo-tour of Salgesch including “apéro” on Sunday, 4 June.
-Sign-up by 1 June.
+In case you miss the weekend, Wein & Natur, which organizes (guess what?) wine and nature hikes in the Valais, celebrated its 10th anniversary with a CHF10 demo-tour of Salgesch including “apéro” on Sunday, 4 June.